 I agree with Brian, the community is just awesome.
 I had one or two questions about a project so, I shot them out to the community and I was able to quickly get answers and resolve the problem.
 Plus, the documentation on Umbraco is vast.
 There's just so much out there.
 There are comment threads for every problem you could run into.
 So it's easy to develop in Umbraco because you've seen someone already go through the same problem and you can easily find your answer.
 And finally, from the customer standpoint, it's customizable, which is a big plus.

 When a client comes on board with us, how do we determine the right CMS for them?
-I know some of this will be based on budget but take that out of the mix for now.
+I know some of this will be based on budget, but take that out of the mix for now.

 Chad:

+It starts with the complexity of the requirements.
+In other words, what is the client looking for?
 Is this a marketing-centric website with static pages that the client will be updating from time to time?
 Will the site have a simple Contact Us form and not much more beyond that?

 If that's the case, then WordPress, or Umbraco, are both going to get the job done.
 How you choose between the two of them, in my opinion, is largely based on what the client is looking for as far as a timeline.